Fujifilm Finepix S2 Pro - My First DSLR

 Firstly, I need to address the squirrel theme...
 Ever since I have been shooting digital cameras, for some reason I have been drawn to photographing squirrels.
 The Grey one below was taken in my first couple of weeks with the camera (Leamington Spa, UK).
 It's not quite in focus, but considering I couldn't see through the viewfinder to focus or compose (and it's not cropped) it's not too bad.
 Plus I wasn't prepared to lay down in the cold, wet winter leaves.

 I'm quite happy with how this came out, especially considering its taken with one of the worst lenses I've ever used!
-When the photo was published in the Digital Camera magazine I was very proud.
+It was even published in a Digital Camera magazine.
 Since moving to Sweden two decades later, becoming obsessed with red squirrels and buying the camera again, I couldn't resist trying to get the above photo to complete the circle.

 Sigma 17-35mm f/2.8-4: @17mm, 1/350th, f2.8, iso 200